The Spectre And Meltdown Server Tax Bill

 In its follow-on post, Google said that its Retpoline tool, which protects against Spectre Variant 2 branch target injection speculative execution attacks, had a “negligible impact” on performance after it was deployed on Google’s millions of Linux systems, and said this further about the performance impact of Kernel Page Table Isolation, which means separating the kernel memory from the user space memory on servers, to protect from the Meltdown Variant 3 speculative execution attacks: “There has been speculation that the deployment of KPTI causes significant performance slowdowns.
 Performance can vary, as the impact of the KPTI mitigations depends on the rate of system calls made by an application.
 On most of our workloads, including our cloud infrastructure, we see negligible impact on performance.
 In our own testing, we have found that microbenchmarks can show an exaggerated impact.”
 As far as we know, there is no fix for Spectre Variant 1 attacks, which have to be fixed on a binary-by-binary basis, according to Google.

 - Measurable, 8 percent to 19 percent: Highly cached random memory, with buffered I/O, OLTP database workloads, and benchmarks with high kernel-to-user space transitions are impacted between 8 percent and 19 percent.
-Examples include OLTP Workloads (TPC), sysbench, pgbench, netperf (< 256 byte), and fio (random I/O to NvME).
+Examples include OLTP Workloads (TPC), sysbench, pgbench, netperf (< 256 byte), and FIO (random I/O to NVM-Express).

 - Modest, 3 percent to 7 percent: Database analytics, Decision Support System (DSS), and Java VMs are impacted less than the Measurable category.
 These applications may have significant sequential disk or network traffic, but kernel/device drivers are able to aggregate requests to moderate level of kernel-to-user transitions.
 Examples include SPECjbb2005, Queries/Hour and overall analytic timing (sec).